Formal Verification of Multi-Paxos for Distributed Consensus: Verification of Multi-Paxos and general proof strategies

-\mypar{Induction for properties over sets, and ways of accessing elements of tuples} After developing the proof using the above strategy, we were still faced with certain assertions which were difficult to prove.
-One of the main difficulties lay in proving properties about tuples and sets of tuples for each of a set of processes in Multi-Paxos, as opposed to scalars for each of a set of processes in Basic Paxos.
-It may appear that, in many places, this requires simply adding an extra parameter for the slot, but the proof became significantly more difficult: even in places where an explicit inductive proof is not needed, auxiliary facts had to be added to help TLAPS succeed or proceed faster.
+With the strategy discussed so far, we were still faced with certain assertions that were difficult to prove.
+One of the main difficulties lay in proving properties about tuples and sets of tuples for each of a set of processes in Multi-Paxos, as opposed to one or two values for each of a set of processes in Basic Paxos.
+It may appear that, in many places, this requires simply adding an extra parameter for the slot, but the proof became significantly more difficult: even in places where an explicit inductive proof is not needed, auxiliary facts had to be added to help TLAPS succeed or proceed sufficiently fast.